Hibernia Regiment (Spain)

 The Hibernia Regiment was an infantry regiment of the Spanish Army.
 Known by many in Spain as "O'Neill's Regiment", it was formed in 1709 from Irishmen who fled their own country in the wake of the Williamite War in Ireland and the penal laws and who became known as the Wild Geese - a name which has become synonymous in modern times for Irish mercenaries and soldiers throughout the world.

 Although the Wild Geese are more associated with the French Army and are indeed seen as the precursors of the French Foreign Legion the Hibernia regiment was one of many Irish regiments to serve in the Spanish army.
 The Wild Geese began fighting for Spain during the Eighty Years' War.
-The first Irish units in the service of Spain were formed in 1587 as the Tercio Irlanda ("Irish Brigade"), formed from defectors from the English army.
+The first Irish units in the service of Spain were formed in 1587 as the Tercio Irlanda ("Irish Tercio"), formed from defectors from the English army.

 Due to the number of wars Spain was involved in during the early 18th century the country could not provide itself with enough soldiers for its own campaigns.
 This was also exacerbated by the severe loss of manpower as a result of a plague epidemic.
 Diplomatic approaches were made to a number of countries with requests for the recruitment of mercenaries to fight for Spain.
 Swiss, Germans, Italians and Walloons were recruited but the Spanish were particularly keen to engage Irishmen because of their reputation as soldiers.
 The Confederation of Kilkenny established licences for the recruitment of Irishmen to fight for the King of Spain.

 The Irish regiments in Spanish service were disbanded in 1818 at the request of their British allies.

 Background

-The three "Irish" regiments, like other units before them, such as the Irish Tercio (Tercio de irlandeses), also known as the Irish Brigade, which was raised in 1605 by Henry O'Neill to be incorporated into Spain's Army of Flanders, were raised from among the thousands of young Irishmen who, due to the Penal Laws, left their homes to take service with France and Spain.
+The three "Irish" regiments, like other units before them, such as the Irish Tercio](Tercio irlandés) which was raised in 1605 by Henry O'Neill to be incorporated into Spain's Army of Flanders, were raised from among the thousands of young Irishmen who, due to the Penal Laws, left their homes to take service with France and Spain.

 The first of these regiments to be formed, Irlanda, was raised by levies in Ireland in 1638.
 The Hibernia Regiment was raised in 1703 (or 1709) by order of Philip V, from troops and officers from Spain's forces in France and Ultonia was raised later that same year.

 Although the service records give no reasons for the transfers, there was a certain amount of mobility among the three sister regiments, which may have been due to the need to raise the number of men under arms before a specific military action.
 One notable case is that of Alejandro O'Reilly (1723-1794), who enlisted in the Hibernia Regiment in 1735 and worked his way up to lieutenant general (1767) before transferring to the Irlanda Regiment in 1772.